Quasi-Fermi liquid behavior in a one-dimensional system of interacting spinless fermions: Summary and conclusion

-The need for fine-tuning the marginal interactions comes from the fact that, without such a dominating term, the systems stabilizes (flows to) a new phase.
-This is how we understand the results of Fig.~\ref{fig:phasediag}: Above or below the $K = 1$ line in the phase diagram, marginal interactions dominate yielding either a repulsive, charge-ordered phase $(K < 1)$ where $V_2$ dominates; or an attractive, superconducting-like phase $(K > 1)$ where $V$ dominates.
-For the $K = 1$ line, marginal interactions are functionally not present and the irrelevant terms secures the qFL phase.
+The need for fine-tuning the marginal interactions originates from the fact that, without such a dominating term, the system stabilizes (flows to) a new phase: the qFL.
+This is how we understand the results of Fig.~\ref{fig:phasediag}: above or below the $K = 1$ line in the phase diagram, marginal interactions dominate yielding either a repulsive, charge-ordered phase $(K < 1)$ where $V_2$ dominates; or an attractive, superconducting-like phase $(K > 1)$ where $V$ dominates.
+For the $K = 1$ line, marginal interactions are functionally not present and the irrelevant terms secure the qFL phase, away from the low-energy perturbative regime.

-We point out that there are other contexts where the qFL can manifest~\cite{suppmat}.
-Our results indicate that if a system presents frustration constraints the qFL can be stabilized.
-As a matter of fact, the Hamiltonian studied here manifests such a constraint as $V \approx -V_2$ whenever the qFL is realized.
-Hence, we hypothesize other candidate Hamiltonians that might include next-nearest neighbor hopping or correlated hopping terms.
-Finally, these conclusions might be extended to spinful fermions~\cite{Essler2015}.
+{ There are other contexts where the qFL can be realized, apart from the competition between nearest- and next-nearest-neighbor interactions $(V \approx -V_2)$, discussed in this work, for example, in Hamiltonian models that include next-nearest-neighbor and correlated hopping terms.
+Note, also, that the constraint $V \approx -V_2$ is not necessary for the stabilization of the state~\cite{suppmat}.
+Hence we hypothesize that lattice Hamiltonians with general quartic interactions, beyond the nullification of marginal terms, are candidates to exhibit a qFL phase~\footnote{J. D. Baktay \emph{et al.}, [in preparation].}.
+These conclusions might be extended to spinful fermions~\cite{Essler2015}.}

+{Lastly, we would like to note that a strict fine-tuning of the interactions is not necessary.
+As discussed in Sec.~\ref{sec:results}, satisfying $|K - 1| < \delta$, where $\delta \ll 1$, is enough to detect the qFL signatures in the momentum distribution and the spectral function.
+Thus, an experimental realization could potentially not be as demanding.
+For instance, the qFL may be realized in optical lattice setups of fully polarized fermions, where fine control of interactions can systematically be engineered~\cite{Esslinger2010, Schafer2020}.}